Muhamet Kyçyku

-Muhamet Kyçyku also known as Muhamet Çami (1784-1844) was a Cham Albanian author and one of the most famous bejtexhinj, the author of two religious poems.
+Muhamet Kyçyku, also known as Muhamet Çami (1784-1844) was a Cham Albanian author and one of the most famous bejtexhinj, the author of two religious poems.
 His major work is Erveheja written in 1820 but published in 1888.

 Life

 He was born in Konispol on July 9, 1784, but we do not know much about his early childhood.
-He attended religious education for eleven years at al-Azhar in Cairo, then returned to his native village and served as a imam until his death in 1844.
+He attended religious education for eleven years at al-Azhar in Cairo, then returned to his native village and served as an imam until his death in 1844.

 Kyçyku has been a more productive author compared to others.
 He wrote in his Cham dialect and, apparently, was the first Albanian author to deal with the long poem.
 He is known for two poems with religious subjects and motives: Erveheja and Jusufi and Zylihaja.
 His major work is the Erveheja written in 1820, the source of which is the Persian Tûtî-nâme (The Story of a Parrot) by Ziyauddin Nakhshabî, inspired by the original Sanskrit Śukasaptati.